darkwebdesign/symfony-addon-pack/_v7_0/welcome.md

 * Bsn, validates that a value is a valid Dutch social security number (BSN).
 * Collection, validates that every item in a collection validates against one or more constraints.
-* Json, validates that a value is valid JSON.
+* Json, validates that a value is valid JSON (deprecated).

 ## License